-- 1. Existing non-conforming uses are to be treated as approved conditional uses. - 2.
+- 1. Existing non-conforming uses and uses that become non-conforming with the adoption of this Plan are to be treated as approved conditional uses. - 2.
 Carports and walls, except they shall be consistent with B.1 and B.2 above.